coldtype/st2/README.md

 ### Installing

-Using a Blender version 3.0 or later, grab the latest release from [the releases page](https://github.com/coldtype/st2/releases), download the zip, then open Blender, open the Blender preferences, head to "Add-ons," then hit "Install..." in the top-bar and navigate to the ST2 zip you download and hit "Install Add-on" — this should bring up ST2 in the Add-ons view (if it doesn't, try searching for "ST2"); once you see it listed with a checkbox, enable the extension by hitting the checkbox.
+Using a Blender version 3.0 or later, grab the latest release from [the home page](https://coldtype.xyz/st2), download the zip, then open Blender, open the Blender preferences, head to "Add-ons," then hit "Install..." in the top-bar and navigate to the ST2 zip you downloaded and hit "Install Add-on" — this should bring up ST2 in the Add-ons view (if it doesn't, try searching for "ST2"); once you see it listed with a checkbox, enable the extension by hitting the checkbox.

-__N.B.__ On Windows, the first time you use the ST2 addon, you’ll need to run Blender as administrator (i.e. right-click and Run as Administrator).

 ### Development